Culinary Arts (CA)

 Lecture 2 hours, laboratory 3 hours

-Introduces students to the principles and application of basic culinary arts.
-Emphasizes basic knife skills, product identification, proper equipment usage, and time management skills.
+Introduces students to the principles and applications of basic culinary arts methods.
+Emphasizes knife skills, product identification, equipment usage, cooking techniques, and time management skills.
 [D; CSU]

 CA 171